-HSB Living Lab – Shaping the Housing of Tomorrow
+The Living Lab Shaping the Housing of Tomorrow

-How will we live in the future?
-HSB Living Lab is a research and demonstration arena, consisting of actual homes for students and guest researchers.
+What will future, sustainable housing look like?
+HSB Living Lab is a research and demonstration arena, consisting of real homes for students and guest researchers.
 This exciting project innovates on site, enhancing the sustainability and quality of present and future homes and buildings.

-<b> Analysing materials and solutions </h2>
+<h2> Analysing materials and solutions </h2>